Ezekiel-Zhao/vits/README.md

 In Train.py: net_g, train_and_evaluate method, and need to create pre-training, fine-tuning part.

 *2023/Nov/29* \
-Pre-training procedure is added, however, identified few bugs in Syr, needed to be fixed.
+Pre-training procedure is added, however, identified few bugs in SynthesizerTrn, needed to be fixed.

 *2023/Nov/30* \
 Bugs are caused by training device, since my code were testing use CPU, not GPU.

+*2023/Dec/5* \
+Pre-training part is almost done.
+Tested on the LJ Speech, the loss seems good.
+The fine-tuning and inference will be added soon.